-Incorporated in 1956 as a merger of five localities, Fremont is the 14th largest city in California.
-The city is home to 200,000 inhabitants.
-Freemont is part of the combined metropolitan areas of San Jose, San Francisco, and Oakland, which has a population of about 7 million people.
+Incorporated in 1956 as a merger of five localities, Fremont is part of the combined metropolitan areas of San Jose, San Francisco and Oakland.
 Fremont is located in the northern part of the state, about 35 miles southeast of San Francisco.

 Precipitation is about 15 inches per year.
 Temperatures reach 90 degrees about 20 days of the year.
-July daily highs average in the mid 80 degrees Fahrenheit, while lows average in the high 50's.
-January daily highs average around 60 degrees Fahrenheit, and lows average near 40 degrees.
+July daily highs average in the 80s, while lows average in the 50s.
+January daily highs average around 60, and lows near 40.

 Arts and Leisure